mathesar-foundation/mathesar-wiki/docs/engineering/architecture/index.md

 ### Example

-**TODO** Clean this up and check it.

 A user lists the columns for a table.
-Because they have access to read the columns of the table (checked on the DB), they can read (their) display options for a table.
+Because they have access to read the columns of the table (checked on the DB), they can read display options for a table.
 If they have access to modify a column of a table, they have access to modify the relevant display options.
 This works as long as there isn't a dedicated `display_options` endpoint which could receive requests directly.

 ### Exceptions